rollkit/docs/docs/tutorials/gm-world.md

 :::

 :::caution caution
-The script for this tutorial is built for Celestia's [Blockspacerace testnet](https://docs.celestia.org/nodes/blockspace-race).
+The scripts for this tutorial are built for Celestia's [Blockspacerace testnet](https://docs.celestia.org/nodes/blockspace-race).
 If you choose to use Mocha testnet or Arabica devnet, you will need to modify the script manually.
 :::

+## 🤔 What is GM?

+GM means good morning.
+It's GM o'clock somewhere, so there's never a bad time to say GM, Gm, or gm.
+You can think of "GM" as the new version of "hello world".

 ## Part one

-This tutorial will teach developers how to easily run a local data availability (DA) devnet on their own machine (or in the cloud).
+This part of the tutorial will teach developers how to easily run a local data availability (DA) devnet on their own machine (or in the cloud).
-Running a local devnet for DA to test your rollup is the recommended first step before deploying to a testnet.
+**Running a local devnet for DA to test your rollup is the recommended first step before deploying to a testnet.**
 This eliminates the need for testnet tokens and deploying to a testnet until you are ready.

 :::caution Note